TAIRĀWHITI INTERPROFESSIONAL EDUCATION PROGRAMME (TIPE)

 Demonstrate the ability to effectively negotiate and resolve disagreement between providers, patients / clients / family / whānau (including the ability to raise and/or challenge differences of opinion in the interests of patient safety and quality of care) Chronic Conditions.

+It is expected that all the TIPE students live in the provided accommodation during the programme to enable students to further opportunities to ‘learn with, from and about each other’, get to know other students better and work closely together on projects.
 The Tairāwhiti IPE programme (TIPE) will provide and pay for one return trip for each student from their main clinical location (airfare or reimburse mileage of a private vehicle); they will also provide necessary transport costs for programme activities whilst on the programme.
 Students will be provided with 5 weeks, mixed flatting/dormitory style accommodation on the Tairāwhiti District Health Board (TDH) compound whilst in Gisborne or at the Nurses Home at Wairoa Hospital.
 For students staying longer than 5 weeks accommodation will be organised but at student cost.